-At Adirondack Foundation, we invest our assets to support the community’s current opportunities and needs while providing resources for future generations to address emerging needs.
+At Adirondack Foundation, our goal is to serve as a prudent steward of the gifts entrusted to us by donors past, present, and future.
+Every dollar we steward is an investment in people and communities.
+Our strategy focuses on maximizing returns within an acceptable risk tolerance to generate grant dollars for today while also preserving resources to fund future needs.
 We use a well-diversified asset allocation strategy, executed through highly capable investment managers.
 If you have questions about our investment policies, please contact us at (518) 523-9904 or email@example.com.

-Adirondack Foundation, along with its investment consultant and committee, continually reviews its asset allocation strategy and investment manager selection.
+Adirondack Foundation, along with its investment consultant and committee, continually reviews its asset allocation targets, select managers, and review performance.
 To see a list of our current Investment Committee members, please contact us directly.

 Adirondack Foundation’s spending policy relates to the amount available for grant distribution from individual funds.
 Adirondack Foundation works on a total return spending policy that is designed to maintain and, over time, increase the purchasing power of funds, providing a relatively steady and predictable level of grantmaking.

 The Foundation's current annual spending policy is set by the Board at 4.5% of the average market value of the 12 trailing quarters ending market value.
 This rate may be adjusted from time to time depending on investment performance or economic conditions.
 Our spending level is based on long-term performance trends, to avoid major fluctuations.